 In addition to our Drew’s Hope program for children, teens and their families (more information under the Drew’s Hope tab), we offer five different adult grief support groups.
-Our adult groups normally meet at the Drew Michael Taylor Foundation Center for Grieving Families, 7 S. Earl St., Shippensburg, PA. *However, due to Covid-19, our grief support groups are currently meeting virtually via the Zoom meeting platform so pre-registration is necessary.
-We plan to resume in-person meetings as soon as it is safe to do so.
-To be added to our group email list in order to receive meeting information and/or Zoom meeting links, please contact the Drew Michael Taylor Foundation at [email protected] or 717-532-8922.
+Our adult groups meet at the Drew’s Hope Grief Center, 946 Ashton Dr., Shippensburg, PA.
+Due to Covid-19, we do require that grief support participants wear masks at our in-person meetings.
+We will distance as much as possible.
+To be added to our group email list in order to receive meeting information (and in case a last minute meeting change is necessary), please contact the Drew Michael Taylor Foundation at [email protected] or 717-532-8922.

 Healing Together Support Group – 3rd Thursday of each month in Shippensburg.
 7-8:30 p.m.
 This education/discussion-based group is for any adults who are grieving the death of a loved one.